This post may contain affiliate links, view our disclosure policy.

 If you and the kids are interested in going to the top (and aren’t afraid of heights), timed tickets to ride the elevator to its 500-foot observation deck may be obtained in person or online.

-I definitely recommend purchasing them ahead of time online as walk-up tickets run out quickly and many visitors form a line to wait long before the ticket window opens.
+I recommend purchasing them ahead of time online as walk-up tickets run out quickly and many visitors form a line to wait long before the ticket window opens.

 All visitors (including children ages 2+) must have a ticket to enter the Washington Monument.